zhannar/anki-eeg/README.md

 # anki-eeg
 Using EEG recording, we train a classifier to predict the success of memory encoding of information.
 Currently, we are using a random selection of words from the English Language.
 Extensions of this experiment can involve phone numbers, pictures, sound, and other stimuli.

-The inspiration for this project was from the paper: [Improving Memory Performance Using a Wearable BCI](http://doi.org/10.3217/978-3-85125-467-9-128).
+The inspiration for this project was from the abstract: [Improving Memory Performance Using a Wearable BCI](http://doi.org/10.3217/978-3-85125-467-9-128) presented at the [2016 International BCI Society Meeting](http://bcisociety.org/meetings/bci-meeting-2016-abstracts-2/)

 Word list and word features was randomly  generated from the [Paivio et al. Word List Generator](http://www.datavis.ca/online/paivio/).